avast/topee/README.md

 First run
 =========

 If you are completely new to Xcode, read [how to run the Demo application](documentation/xcode_bootstrap.md) first.
+Also, before you run the extension for the first time, make sure to build the containing application.

 Xcode Project
 -------------